gdiminin/HaSAPPy/README.md

 =>	REQUISITES

-For the correct functionality of HaSAPPy program the following Python Packages are necessery and requeste to download/update using pip -instal or pip install --upgrade command:
+For the correct functionality of HaSAPPy program the following Python Packages are necessery and requested to download/update using pip -instal or pip install --upgrade command:
  - numpy
  - HTSeq
  - matplotlib